Foodborne Pathogen Testing

 Control of Foodborne Pathogens

-Effective management of foodborne pathogens is the cornerstone of modern food safety systems.
-AGT Labs offers a full spectrum of foodborne pathogen testing services for major bacterial toxins and dangerous microorganisms.
-We use ISO 17025 accredited methods to help you identify contamination risks, prevent widespread outbreaks, and ensure your products meet strict FDA and USDA regulatory standards, avoiding costly FDA import detentions.
+Effective management of foodborne pathogens through accredited foodborne pathogen testing is the cornerstone of any modern food safety program.
+AGT Food Labs coordinates a full spectrum of foodborne pathogen testing covering the major bacterial pathogens, heat-stable toxins, and viral targets — helping you identify contamination risks, prevent outbreaks, and meet FDA, USDA, and FSIS standards while avoiding costly FDA import detentions.

 Common Foodborne Pathogens & Toxins